ArmandRay/yolov5_csgo/README.md

 Run the main.py file in the main directory.

+NOTICE: The game needs to run in windowed mode

 ### train and detect

 If you need to train your own model or detect, the related method is the same as [yolov5](https://github.com/ultralytics/yolov5).